Chocolate, Peanut, and Pretzel No-Bake Haystack Cookies

 White serving dish of Chocolate, Peanut and Pretzel No-Bake Haystack Cookies.

 Haystacks are one of the quintessential no-bake cookies in the cookie lexicon, and for very good reason — they are delicious, they are easy, and they offer up such great crunch.
 Chow mein noodles!
 Seriously?
 Seriously.
-And pretzels!
+And in this recipe, also pretzels!
 And peanuts!
+If you wanted to use all super thin crushed pretzel pieces (from those little boxes of pretzel sticks, pretzels labeled pretzel thins, or just thin pretzels) instead of the chow mein noodles, you could do that!
+Use a combo of salted and unsalted if you go that route to prevent the clusters from becoming too salty.

-Chocolate, Peanut and Pretzel No-Bake Haystack Cookies on an elevated dish.
+Chocolate, Peanut and Pretzel No-Bake Haystack Cookies on parchment paper.

 Ingredients

-• Semisweet chocolate chips – This chocolate haystacks recipe stars semisweet chocolate chips, but you could try these with milk chocolate chips for a gentler chocolate flavor.
+• Semisweet chocolate chips – This chocolate haystack recipe stars semisweet chocolate chips, but you could try these with milk chocolate chips for a gentler chocolate flavor.

-• Peanut butter – Gets blended in with the melted chocolate and coats the other elements.
+• Peanut butter – Gets blended in with the melted chocolate to bind together the noodles.

 • Chow mein noodles – Gives the haystack cookies their signature haystack appearance and crunchy texture.